hoangtn/mTADA/README.md

 We describe steps to run `mTADA` in this file: [README_mTADA_DD_EE.md](README_mTADA_DD_EE.md) or [README_mTADA_DD_EE.pdf](README_mTADA_DD_EE.pdf).

+### Download data from our analyses for pairs of traits

+Users can view the results from the Shiny server here: https://hoangtn.shinyapps.io/mtadaresults/.

+### Note

+We used MCMC in our analyses to obtain credible intervals.
+If users need a faster version of mTADA, please email us.

 ### Citation

 **`mTADA` is a framework for identifying risk genes from de novo mutations in multiple traits**.
 Tan-Hoang Nguyen, Amanda Dobbyn, Ruth C. Brown, Brien P. Riley, Joseph Buxbaum, Dalila Pinto, Shaun M Purcell, Patrick F